Connect with us

 “I’m pleased Steve rates him – that will mean a lot to Michael.”

-Bostwick has been a key figure in Lincoln’s strong start to life back in the League, forming a solid central midfield partnership with Alex Woodyard.
+Bostwick has been a key figure in Lincoln’s strong start to life back in the Football League, forming a solid central midfield partnership with Alex Woodyard.

 After seven games the Imps are fifth while Mansfield lie two points behind in 11th.
 Both teams will be looking to make headway even further up the table with a positive result on Saturday.